 Calls

 Voice calls are real-time conversations through your agent’s phone numbers.
 Calls can be inbound (received) or outbound (initiated via API).
 Each call includes metadata like duration, status, and transcript.
+You can also stream transcripts in real time via Server-Sent Events.

 How calls are handled depends on your agent’s voice mode.